blck-snwmn/musicview/README.md

 ## Notes

+- This project is primarily intended for experimental feature verification
 - Music files are processed client-side only and are not uploaded to any server
 - Requires a browser that supports the Web Audio API